-At SIGGRAPH 2023 I tried Flamera, Meta's research prototype of reprojection-free passthrough AR.
+At SIGGRAPH 2023 I tried Flamera, Meta's research prototype of reprojection-free passthrough AR with correct depth.

 Opaque headsets like Quest Pro, Apple Vision Pro, and Quest 3 use high resolution cameras on the front to show you the real world.
 But since those cameras are in a different position to your eyes, image processing algorithms are used to reproject the camera views to show what your eyes would be seeing.

 This reprojection is an imperfect process that adds latency and results in image processing artefacts - though it is getting better with newer hardware as cameras and the chipsets to process them improve.

 Flamera aims to bypass the reprojection approach entirely with a from-scratch hardware design built from the ground up with passthrough in mind.

 It features 53 lenses in front of each eye, each with an aperture that only lets in light from its specific angle relative to your eye.
 The light from these lenses is then focused to a traditional image sensor, appearing as 53 circles.
 The software then "rearranges the pixels, estimating a coarse depth map to enable a depth-dependent reconstruction", a process Meta says is significantly less computationally expensive than reprojection, so has lower latency, and results in almost no visual artefacts.